 Respite care includes planned routine care to support the continued residence of a child with emotional or behavioral disturbance with the child's family or long-term primary caretaker.
 (MN Statute 245.492 Subd.
 17) This type of care can also be used on an emergency or crisis basis.
 Respite services provide temporary care for children with serious mental health needs who live at home.
-Access to this type of program gives families and caregivers a much needed break while offering a safe environment for their children.
+This program gives families and caregivers a much needed break while offering a safe environment for their children.
 Respite care can be provided in a family’s home, foster home or licensed facility in the community and gives families a chance to reenergize and refocus.

 Report/Rate this page